Reconnect with learning

 The Invicta National Academy is returning this half term (25 October to 29 October) and is open to all Kent school students between the ages of 6 and 16.

 The academy offers free daily live interactive, online teaching, delivered by fully qualified teachers.
 Students don’t have to sign up to all the lessons – they can choose which areas of maths and English they want to practice and which lessons to attend.

 During the live lessons, students have the chance to ask questions anonymously and have them answered by qualified teaching staff.

 To complement the academic lessons, Invicta is also providing free daily fitness sessions alongside a weekly “Wellbeing Wednesdays” programme of health and happiness lessons to boost student wellbeing.

-The Invicta Summer Academy programme has been designed in line with National Curriculum guidelines in English and mathematics to enable students to focus on core subjects and return to school in September with confidence.
+The Invicta Academy programme has been designed in line with National Curriculum guidelines in English and mathematics to enable students to focus on core subjects and return to school in September with confidence.

 Access to the app is free for all Kent children and young people until 1 November 2021.
 Schools will be providing access to this, but parents, children and young people will be able to access the app themselves.

 - Download the app from the app store by searching ‘Sir Linkalot Spelling’.

 - Once it has downloaded, open the app, go through the welcome instructions and then click on the three dots in the top right-hand corner.

 - Click ‘log in’ and then select ‘Have an access code?’ from the login page.